argha25/mhub/README.md

 # 2. Only show Home, Login and Contact Us.
 When the user logs in, show the rest of the features
 # html+css+js

+# 03/18 (Friday)
+# 1. Created JS code and connected login page to MongoDB server
+# 2. Need to create feature to show only home, login and contact until connected in the main page